Glossary of Foreskin Restoration Terms

 or "crown" of the penis.
 It is a conical expansion of the corpus spongiosum,

-a type of tissue within the penis that fills with blood during erection.
-The ridge
+a type of tissue within the penis that fills with blood during erection, also

-in intact men, the glans dries out and can form callouses (see
+the glans dries out and can form a rough surface (see

 keratinization) when exposed to air and friction